sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 corresponding 1 standard deviation increase in the outcome variable.
 Therefore, if variable A has a larger absolute value of β than variable B, it is deemed to have a stronger relationship with the outcome.
-Or at least that’s the idea.
-It’s worth being a little cautious here, since this does rely very heavily on the assumption that “a 1 standard deviation change” is fundamentally the same kind of thing for all variables.
-It’s not always obvious that this is true.
+Or at least that is the idea.
+It is worth being a little cautious here, since this does rely very heavily on the assumption that “a 1 standard deviation change” is fundamentally the same kind of thing for all variables.
+It is not always obvious that thit is true.

-Leaving aside the interpretation issues, let’s look at how it’s calculated.
-What you could do is standardise all the variables yourself and then run a regression, but there’s a much simpler way to do it.
+Leaving aside the interpretation issues, let us look at how it is calculated.
+What you could do is standardise all the variables yourself and then run a regression, but there is a much simpler way to do it.
 As it turns out, the β coefficient for a predictor *X* and outcome *Y* has a very simple formula, namely